 “There was a time when I would text him, and this dude would literally respond in like 15 or 20 seconds,” Sheen added.

-It must have been a pretty cool thing to brag about.
-But Sheen insisted that he never did anything of the sort.
+It definitely would have been a pretty cool thing to brag about back then.
+But Sheen insisted he never did anything of the sort.
 He would only use that in very specific instances when his other friends weren’t answering his texts for a while.

-All in all, it sounds like Charlie and Michael developed a genuine friendship and still keep in touch today.
+It sounds like Charlie and Michael developed a genuine friendship and still keep in touch.
 Over time, though, Sheen drifted away from attending Bulls games and began following baseball more closely as a Cincinnati Reds fan.
-Still, that moment with Jordan remains a pretty unforgettable memory for him.
+Of course, that moment playing against Jordan remains a pretty unforgettable memory for him.